Policies and Procedures

 - Redeploying suitable staff to provide a consistent experience for the child.

-A bank of relief staff are available for emergency staffing and maybe called upon with short notice, the nursery ensures a supernumerary staff member within the office who are also available able to support staffing.
+A bank of relief staff is available for emergency staffing and maybe called upon with short notice, the nursery ensures a supernumerary staff member within the office who are also available able to support staffing.

-In the unlikely event of an illness affecting several staff members, it maybe necessary to reduce the number of children attending the nursery, this will be done initially on a voluntary basis and all fees will be refunded.
+In the unlikely event of an illness affecting several staff members, it may be necessary to reduce the number of children attending the nursery, this will be done initially on a voluntary basis and all fees will be refunded.

 Sunflowers day nursery will under no circumstance operate under the staffing levels, which are deemed appropriate to ensure child safety.